Royal government

 A lettre de cachet, issued by Louis XVI in August 1785

 Most of these policies and changes were made arbitrarily by Louis XIV.
 He relied on experts for advice and entrusted ministers and administrators to implement his decisions.
-He did not stop to consult the parlements (France’s once-powerful high courts) or the Estates-General (the nation’s occasional assembly).
+He did not stop to consult the parlements (France’s once powerful high courts) or the Estates General (the nation’s occasional assembly).

+While these measures extended Louis XIV’s personal power, they left a litany of problems for France’s future monarchs.
 The Sun King’s constant warmongering, along with his grandiose spending and empire building at Versailles, drained the royal treasury.
 His wars were funded by state borrowing and increasing taxation, the burden of which invariably fell on France’s lower classes.

 Thirdly and finally, the expansion of the national government under Louis XIV, while effective in the short term, was both haphazard and inefficient.
-New departments and offices were created but traditional and obsolete ones were not abolished.
-France acquired a modern bureaucracy but it was created atop antiquated systems of privilege and inequality.
+New departments and offices were created but traditional and obsolete ones were rarely abolished.

-While the government expanded and the French economy modernised, the social order remained divided and dominated by the three Estates.
-The cost of the national government increased but state revenue was dwindling.
+The outcome was that France acquired a modern bureaucracy but it was created atop antiquated systems of privilege and inequality.
+While government expanded and the French economy modernised and capitalised, the social order remained dominated by the three Estates.
+The cost of maintaining this expanded national government increased but state revenue was dwindling.

 french revolution royal government